Atharva-Rege/FinBot-AI/README.md

 ## Description

 This Chatbot application uses OpenAI's models GPT-4, GPT-4o and GPT-4-Turbo for retrieving information about the questions asked by the user, which is implemented using LangChain framework.
-We use Streamlit framework to create a interacting Web-application.
+We have allowed the users to adjust the temperature and maximum token values as per their discretion according to their application.
+We then implement a Streamlit framework to create a interacting Web-application.

 <img width="1432" alt="image" src="https://github.com/user-attachments/assets/3f4d44d6-08dd-47e4-9812-7671b6abf1a4">